 Let’s take a look at the differences between coconut milk and coconut cream.

 What’s the Difference Between Coconut Milk and Coconut Cream?

-As opposed to coconut water, which is the clear, natural juice you’ll find if you crack open a coconut, coconut milk and cream are made by boiling the coconut meat with water.
-As might be expected, the difference between milk and cream is in the concentration and consistency.
+Unlike coconut water, which is the clear, natural juice you’ll find if you crack open a coconut, coconut milk and cream are made by boiling the coconut meat with water.